rickellis/Astro/README.md

     A.Util.radiansToDegrees(rads, false)

-    //  Takes the following arguments:
+Takes two arguments:

-    //      Integer: The value in radians you wish to convert
+    Integer: The value in radians you wish to convert
-    //      bool: Whether to preserve the sign. i.e. negative radians returns negative degrees
+    bool: Whether to preserve the sign. i.e. negative radians returns negative degrees

-    //
-    //  Returns an integer in degrees
+Returns an integer in degrees

 ---